MetalheadTwinkx/TacticalHUD-GrenadeIndicator/README.md

-﻿# Grenade Indicator Plugin for SPT-AKI
+﻿# Grenade Indicator Plugin for SPT

-A lightweight client plugin for SPT-AKI mods that provides a heads-up display (HUD) for grenade indicators.
+A lightweight client plugin for SPT mods that provides a heads-up display (HUD) for grenade indicators.
 The plugin displays information about the location and distance of grenades relative to the player, improving situational awareness and enhancing gameplay.